microsudaqua/Microsudaqua/content/pt/groups/observatory/BroaMO.md

 weight = 120 # Order that this section will appear.

-title = "Observatório Microbiano na Represa do Broa (BroaMO)" subtitle = "Brasil"
+title = "BroaMO -- Observatório Microbiano na Represa do Broa" subtitle = "Brasil"

 [design]